Why it’s important to deliver a good website experience

 Create a good user website experience without getting ‘too technical’

-These can get quite technical, and hugely time consuming, and aren’t always practical for normal website owners.
+These can get quite technical, hugely time-consuming, and aren’t always practical for normal website owners.
 They often also lead website owners to think that their sites are failing miserably, when in fact they aren’t at all.

 - Implement an SSL certificate and check it is working properly – your web hosts will probably install an SSL certificate for you.
 You can then check that it is working ok by following our 2-minute test to check all website versions.